uwhpsc-2016/syllabus/Syllabus.md

 ## Week 7: 9 May - 13 May

 * **Homework #3 Due**
-* Tue: Introduction to MPO
+* Tue: Introduction to MPI
 * Thu: More on MPI

 ## Week 8: 16 May - 20 May